 - The type of policy (whole, convertible term, etc.)

-The new owner of your policy also becomes responsible for premium payments.
-Life settlement providers are willing to make these transactions as investment opportunities.
+The new owner of the policy also becomes responsible for premium payments.
+Life Settlement providers are willing to make these transactions as investment opportunities.
 They typically are backed by institutional investors and fund many transactions each year.
 The return on their investment is realized when the insured dies.
-In the meanwhile, they typically hold sellers’ policies in a confidential asset portfolio.
+In the meanwhile, they typically hold sellers' policies in a confidential asset portfolio.

 Life settlement providers invest in all types of policies.